infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-4/00_vscode_api_setup.md

 > Kick off Day 4 by configuring **Robocode API** autocomplete in VS Code.

-## Copy the API JAR

-1. Find the Robocode API JAR (e.g., `robocode-tankroyale-bot-api-0.32.1.jar`) in your downloaded Robocode folder.
-Look for `robocode-tankroyale-bot-api-<version>.jar` to use the latest version.
-2. Copy it into the root of your robot project.

 ## Configure VS Code

 1. Inside your project, create a folder named `.vscode`.